llGaetanll/rice/README.md

 # TODO

 - [x] Add docs and list of shortcuts
-- [ ] Add more pictures
+- [ ] Add more pictures (never enough)
 - [ ] Look for pywal alternatives.
   - pywal does not generate enough colors for nvim, which I rather would match system colors than a custom theme.

 ## nvim

 - [ ] Sync open file with NERDTree
-- current solution is commented out and does not work
+  - Current solution is commented out and does not work
+  - I cannot get this to work, it is really hard for some reason
 - [ ] Better git diff support

 ## lf